LucasDamascenoS/docker_open5gs/README.md

 > 💡 This setup builds UERANSIM from source and is recommended for multi-UE or load testing.

-> 💡 If you only need to connect a single UE for basic testing, refer to the [Docker UERANSIM Setup](#docker-ueransim-setup-5g).
+> 💡 If you only need to connect a single UE for basic testing, refer to the **Docker UERANSIM Setup**.

 > ℹ️ Please refer to the [UERANSIM](https://github.com/aligungr/UERANSIM) repository for more information.